 Here's some information to help you get ready, and what to expect during your appointment.

 Before your appointment, make a list of:

-- Any symptoms you're experiencing, including any that may seem unrelated to the reason for your appointment
+- Any symptoms you're experiencing, including any that may seem unrelated to the reason for your appointment.

 - Key personal information, including any major stresses or recent life changes.
 Give as much information as you can about previous symptoms and what may have triggered them.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

-Questions to ask your doctor may include:
+Questions to ask may include:

 - What's the most likely cause of my symptoms?

 - What kinds of tests do I need?